Real Trial Lawyers DUI Over a Century of Solutions

 • Possibly court-ordered treatment

-Third Offense DUI Penalties
+Penalties for Third Offense DUI in Pennsylvania

 • Between $1,000 and $5,000 in fines